 The commenter requests no specific change to the AD.
 We acknowledge the commenter's statements, but find that no change to the final rule is necessary.
 We have determined that it is not acceptable to rely on system circuit breakers as the sole means of removing power from the IFE system.
 The use of circuit breakers as switches may result in degradation of the circuit breakers to the point where they may not trip at their rated current.
 Also, during non-normal or emergency situations, it is essential for the crew to quickly remove power from the IFE system to identify and isolate smoke or fumes that may be caused by the components or wiring of the IFE system or to determine whether the IFE system is not the source of smoke or fumes.
 As stated in the proposed rule, the circuit breakers for the IFE system represent the only means of removing power from the IFE systems.
-In this case, these breakers are located in the electronics bay and are not readily accessible to the crew during flight.
-Therefore, we find it necessary to issue this AD to require modification of the IFE system so that power can be removed from it manually or automatically without affecting other systems necessary for safe flight and landing of the airplane.
+This may prevent the crew from removing power from the IFE system so that power can be removed from it manually or automatically without affecting other systems necessary for safe flight and landing of the airplane.